TutsWiki/source/content/data-structures-algorithms/interpolation-search.md

 Interpolation search is an optimized version of vanilla Binary Search, which is best suited for uniformly distributed values.

-Almost the whole algorithm is similar to that of binary search, except selecting the **pivot point** or probe which is selected on the basis of the value being searched.
+Almost the whole algorithm is similar to that of binary search, except selecting the **pivot point** or probe which is selected based on the value being searched.

 ![probe formula](/images/DSA/probe-formula.png "Formula for finding probe")